solenemep/amm-arbitraje/README.md

 ### main.py

 - **main()**
   The entry point of the script.
-  - Connects to the Ethereum network via Infura.
-  - Loads token swap paths from the configured JSON file.
-  - Extracts all unique liquidity pairs from those paths.
-  - Fetches on-chain reserve and token data for each pair.
-  - Processes each path to detect profitable arbitrage opportunities using `process_path`.
-  - Saves found opportunities to a JSON output file.
+Handles all steps from connecting to Ethereum, loading paths, extracting pairs, fetching reserves, processing arbitrage, and saving results.

+### pairs.py

+- **pairs()**
+  Connects to the Ethereum network, loads swap paths, extracts all unique pair addresses, fetches token0/token1 for each pair using `get_pairs_tokens`, and saves the result to a JSON file defined by `PAIRS_FILE`.
+This file is used as a reference for token pairs in the rest of the project.
+Run this script before running the main arbitrage processor to ensure you have up-to-date token pair information.

 ### processor.py

+- **process_paths(w3, paths, data)**
+  Iterates over a list of swap paths, calls `process_path` for each, and collects all profitable opportunities into a list.
+Returns all found opportunities for further analysis or selection.

 - **process_path(w3, path, data)**
-  Simulates token swaps along a given path:
+  Simulates token swaps along a given path, updating token and amount at each hop, and returns opportunity details if profitable.

-  - Starts with an initial amount of WETH.
-  - For each hop, calculates the best possible output amount by checking all pairs available for that hop.
-  - Updates the current token and amount after each hop.
-  - Returns opportunity details (initial amount, final amount, profit, and human-readable path) if the final token is WETH and profit is positive.
+- **process_hops(token_in, amount_in, hops, data)**
+  For a given input token and amount, iterates over all possible pairs (hops) for a swap step, normalizes for decimals, and returns the best output amount and corresponding pair.

+### storage.py

+- **load_json(path)**
+  Reads and parses JSON data from a file.

+- **save_json(data, path)**
+  Saves data as pretty-formatted JSON to a file.

 ### utils.py

 - **to_checksum(address)**
   Converts Ethereum addresses to their checksum format for consistency and correctness.

+- **get_unique_pairs(paths)**
+  Extracts and returns a set of all unique pair addresses from the provided swap paths.
+Used to identify which pairs need to be queried for token and reserve data.

-- **get_pair_tokens(w3, pair)**
+- **get_pairs_tokens(w3, pair)**
   Retrieves the two tokens that make up a Uniswap liquidity pair from the blockchain.

 - **get_pairs_data(w3, pairs)**